sfu-dhil/wphp-docs/source/titles.rst

 Genre
   Category that the work falls into.

-.. todo:: add link to full genres if explained in documentation. suggestion from original descriptions
+.. todo:: Add descriptions for individual genres in future documentation.

 .. _title-field-source-1:

 Source 1
   First source consulted to populate the entry fields.
-Source ID will vary according to the source, but will correspond to the
+Source ID will vary according to the source, but will correspond to the to a unique identifier for the book or document consulted.

-.. incomplete description

 .. _title-field-source-2:

 Source 2
   Second source consulted to populate the entry fields.
-Source ID will vary according to the source, but will correspond to the
+Source ID will vary according to the source, but will correspond to the to a unique identifier for the book or document consulted.

-.. todo:: incomplete description

-Surrogate
-  Definition here.

-.. todo:: get surrogate definition

 .. _title-field-pseudonym: